benjaminorr/DeepDFD/README.md

   --captimg_path data/captured_data/outdoor1_predemosaic.tif
 ```

 This inference code runs on CPU.
+Note that it is memory-hungry: the Tikhonov solver builds a
+depth×depth matrix per pixel (16 depths here) across the full image resolution and a 4-way
+test-time-augmented batch, which can need tens of GB of RAM for a real ~1200×1920 capture — budget
+accordingly (e.g. request more memory if running inside a resource-limited job/container).

 Example input and output: